 A Answers (2)

-Mehmet Oz, MD, Cardiology, answeredCancer of the uterus most often begins in the lining of the uterus, called the endometrium, and is sometimes referred to as endometrial cancer.
+Mehmet Oz, MD, Cardiology (Cardiovascular Disease), answeredCancer of the uterus most often begins in the lining of the uterus, called the endometrium, and is sometimes referred to as endometrial cancer.
 Watch as Dr. Oz talks about cancer of the uterus.

 The answer is technically no.

 Endometrial cancer does occur within the uterus, but it starts in the inside lining of the uterus, which is called the endometrium.
 The endometrium is the area that is responsible for a woman's menstrual bleeding.
 It is very susceptible to the influence of the hormone estrogen.
 The ovaries primarily produce estrogen, but fat cells also produce estrogen.
 For this reason, with the significant rise in obesity in the US, endometrial cancer has become very common.
 In non-smoking women, endometrial cancer is the third most common cancer in the US!